 The University of Tasmania is a Supporting Partner of the Creative Innovation 2015 Conference, and nominations are sought from staff members – Academic levels D and E, and HEO Level 10 and above – who would like to attend this three day conference, 23-25 March 2015.
 Five staff members will be selected to attend the conference, with registration costs covered by Human Resources (and travel/accommodation to be paid by their respective faculty/institute/business unit).

 Nominations can be made on the CI2015 Nomination Form and must include the support of you Faculty Dean or Head of Institute/Division.

 Please pass your nominations to Dean Mundey, Associate Director, Learning and Development by Friday 30 January.

 Tasmanian Leaders Program Scholarships

-The Tasmanian Leaders Program identifies, promotes and develops aspiring business and community leaders, creating significant future benefits for both them and Tasmania.
+The Tasmanian Leaders Program (TLP) identifies, promotes and develops aspiring business and community leaders, creating significant future benefits for both them and Tasmania.

 Leadership Development for Women 2014-2015

 The Leadership Development for Women (LDW) program supports the development of emerging female leaders through a 10 month long experiential learning program.
 The program will develop a learning community of academic and professional staff with significant benefits for themselves and the university.

 LDW is available for professional staff (HEO7 to 10) and academic staff (levels B to D).